interlynk-io/sbomasm/README.md

 The edit command works based on locating entities and then modifying their metadata.

 We support locating the following entities.
-- Document: This is the SBOM itself.
+- *Document*: This is the SBOM itself.
-- Primary Component: The primary component described by the SBOM.
+- *Primary Component*: The primary component described by the SBOM.
-- Any Component via search : Any component or package described by the SBOM, which can be located by name & version.
+- *Any Component via search*: Any component or package described by the SBOM, which can be located by name & version.

 We support the following modifications operations
-- Overwrite (default): This operation replaces the existing value with the new value or array with a new array of values
+- *Overwrite (default)*: This operation replaces the existing value.
-- Append: This operation appends the new value to the existing value or array of values, or concats strings.
+- *Append*: This operation appends the new value to the existing value.
-- Missing: This operation is only applied if the field is missing.
+- *Missing*: This operation is only applied if the field or value is missing.

-Fields we support by locations
+## Fields supported

 `Document`
 | Input Param  | Input Format | CDX Spec Field | SPDX Spec field |